sochachai/Hospital-Readmission/README.md

 # Hospital-Readmission
-Hospital Readmission Recommendation based on Inferential Statistics
+Hospital Readmission Recommendation based on Inferential Statistics, using sklearn statsmodel package and visualizations.